 Contains basic information on over 1 million titles in TV and Film.
 Includes details such as plot, cast, director, producer, filming location, and links to other related websites.

-Provides a list of online collections at the Library of Congress containing motion pictures.
-Select promising collections before trying your search.
+Provides a list of digitized collections at the Library of Congress containing motion pictures, many from the early twentieth century.
+Browse collections to see what is available.

 Chat will open in a new window.